bruess/openRT/README.md

 # openRT

-OpenRT is an open-source system for mounting and managing backup volumes from various vendors.
+OpenRT is an open-source system for mounting and managing backup volumes from various vendors (Currently only tested with Datto).
 It provides a web-based interface for easy management and automation of backup volume mounting operations.

 ## Features